jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (c) take possession of and remove any such document from the place where it is kept for such period of time as is reasonable in the circumstances:
   (d) require a person to reproduce, or to allow the Director (or authorised person) to reproduce, in usable form any information recorded or stored on a document electronically or by other means.
 (3) A person who is required by the Director (or an authorised person) to do anything under subsection (2) has the same privileges and immunities as a person giving evidence before a commission of inquiry has under section 6 of the Commissions of Inquiry Act 1908.
-(4) A summons under this section may be served in the same manner as a summons served under section 5 of the Commissions of Inquiry Act 1908, and that section 5 applies accordingly with any necessary modifications.
+(4) A summons under this section may be served—
+  (a) in the same manner as a summons served under section 5 of the Commissions of Inquiry Act 1908, and that section applies accordingly with any necessary modifications; or
+  (b) by electronic means at the last known electronic address of the person summoned.
+(4A) For the purposes of subsection (4)﻿(b),—
+  (a) a summons is treated as served when the electronic communication containing the summons first enters an information system that is outside the control of the person who served the summons; and
+  (b) a summons must be served at least 5 days before the person’s attendance is required under subsection (2)﻿(b).
 (5) For the purposes of this section, document means a document in any form; and includes— (a) any writing on or in any material; and
   (b) information recorded or stored by means of a tape recorder, computer, or other device; and material subsequently derived from information so recorded or stored; and